Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 The novel explores intense themes of friendship, love, and survival, with significant LGBTQ+ plots, including Jude’s relationships with his friends and romantic partners.

 It’s a tearjerker that shows the profound impacts of trauma and the power of “found family.”
+You’ll never forget it.

 Related Post: A Little Life Book Summary